If your business is involved in some kind of a dispute, you’re not alone – and help is available.

 There are as many different types as business disputes as there are small business ideas.
 The good news is there are some simple ways to handle these disputes.
 If you’re faced with a dispute:

-- Stay calm.
 Take a breath, take a walk or take a moment to get your thoughts together as you work out how you can respond.
 Chances are, someone has been through the same kind of dispute before and there’s a process you can follow to sort things out.

-- Stay professional.
 Regardless of your dispute, it’s generally not a good idea to use social media to vent your frustrations with the other party involved.
 As a business owner, it’s probably better to stay friendly and professional as you work through the issue.

-- Keep records.
 Keep a paper trail of any products, warranties, contracts, leases or correspondence.

-- Put your concerns in writing.
 Write to the other party in a friendly and professional manner to let them know your concerns.
 Outline the specific issue and what you would like them to do to resolve the issue.

-- Aim for a solution.
 Ultimately, finding a win-win solution is more important to your business overall than being able to prove you’re right about an issue.

 You can find out more in our guide: How to manage a business dispute.
-If you’re having trouble sorting out a dispute in your business, we encourage you to get in touch with our dispute resolution service.